rgommezz/react-native-offline/README.md

 ##### 2.- Wrap your top most React component into `withNetworkConnectivity` and configure it with `withConnectivityProp = false`

-Make sure your component is a descendant of the react-redux `<Provider>` component, so that withNetworkConnectivity has access to the store
+Make sure your component is a descendant of the react-redux `<Provider>` component, so that withNetworkConnectivity has access to the store.

 ```js
 // Root.js